lfnandoc/lfnandoc/README.md

 ## Hello there!
 I'm Nando :)

-I'm a software developer currently working on improving my backend skills.
+I'm a software developer currently working on improving my front and backend skills.

 I mainly work with C#, but I'm always open to learn other languages.
 I dabble with Javascript sometimes :P